tomsauv/MinION_BMC_Genomics_2019/README.md

 This repository contains:

-A tab delimited file with gathered metadata from published studies
+A tab delimited file of metadata gathered from published studies
 ```
 MinION_metadata.txt
 ```